Yehuda Halevi Synagogue: History

 In 1924, the Sephardic Jewish community of Mexico City unified as an organization called «La Fraternidad» (The Brotherhood).
-The Sepharadim had no Temple of their own, having to use other synagogues and Jewish community buildings.
+The Sepharadim did not have a synagogue of their own, having to use other synagogues and Jewish community buildings.
 However, they still ran into space issues.
 The organization used a Protestant Church for a while before deciding in the 1940s to have their own building.
 In 1941, the organization bought a plot of land on Calle Monterrey, where the congregation remains to this day.

 The design of the building was chosen in a contest.
 The winning submission was by engineer Francisco Cánovas and was inspired by the Sephardic synagogue in Vidin, Bulgaria.
 Construction finished in 1942 and the synagogue was consecrated in honor of Yehuda Halevi at the suggestion of La Fraternidad member Victor Babani.